DanieleT25/ShopSmart/README.md

 2. Exploratory Data Analysis:
    - Run `02-EDA.ipynb` to visualize and analyze the data.

-3. Model Training:
-   - Run `03-train.ipynb` to train the collaborative filtering models (item-item and user-user).

-4. Model Testing:
-   - Run `04-test.ipynb` to test the trained models and calculate the MAE (Mean Absolute Error).

-5. Model Comparison:
+3. Model Comparison:
-   - Run `05-compare.ipynb` to compare the MAE of the two models and recommend 5 items using the model with the lowest MAE.
+   - Run `03-compare.ipynb` to compare the MAE of the models and recommend 5 items using the model with the lowest MAE.